This documentation is a work in progress and a collective task.

 Connect to the Internet anonymously

-- Connecting to the network with NetworkManager
+- Connecting to a network

 - Controlling Tor using Vidalia

 - Chatting with Pidgin & OTR